David Richardson (sound engineer): Present

 In 1999, Richardson took a break from Sound Recording Technology, spending more time in his Spanish home.
-For a number of years he hosted a late night chat show on Central Radio in Andalucia.
+For several years, he hosted a late-night chat show on Central Radio in Andalucia.

-In 2006 he opened mastering and post production facilities in Kensington, under the name Chapel Kensington.
-This included a busy voice over and Avid video editing facility.
+In 2006 he opened mastering and post-production facilities in Kensington, under the name Chapel Kensington.
+This included a busy voice-over and Avid video editing facility.
 In 2008, among many projects, he created a new 5.1 surround soundtrack for the original cult series The Prisoner, which was re-released having been visually restored from the original film footage.
-Other projects ranged from mastering new compilations with artists such as Eddy Grant to work for Notting Hill Music, mastering music by Beyoncé, Will Smith, Pussycat Dolls, Level 42, New Order and Bronski Beat.
+Other projects ranged from mastering new compilations with artists such as Eddy Grant to working for Notting Hill Music, mastering music by Beyoncé, Will Smith, Pussycat Dolls, Level 42, New Order and Bronski Beat.
 He also mastered the audio for the TV show Hollyoaks and music for Dancing on Ice.

-Recent projects include work for Demon Music Group, (a division of BBC Worldwide) preparing masters for new CD, online and vinyl releases that include Average White Band, Squeeze, Buzzcocks, Rick Wakeman, OMD, Ten Years After, Uriah Heap, Spandau Ballet, Gary Numan, Fairport Convention, Asia, Lindisfarne, Sad Café, The Strawbs, Belinda Carlisle and Wishbone Ash.
+Recent projects include work for Demon Music Group, (a division of BBC Worldwide) preparing masters for the new CD, online and vinyl releases that include Average White Band, Squeeze, Buzzcocks, Rick Wakeman, OMD, Ten Years After, Uriah Heap, Spandau Ballet, Gary Numan, Fairport Convention, Asia, Lindisfarne, Sad Café, The Strawbs, Belinda Carlisle and Wishbone Ash.
 Recent restoration work has included masters of classic standard repertoire from Quincy Jones to Frank Sinatra, as well as jazz artists including Miles Davis.

 Chapel Kensington's London studio was moved in June 2015.
-The studio operation is now working under the original brand name SRT (Sound Recording Technology), thus embracing four decades of reputation, concentrating on mastering for all audio formats, including online mastering.
+The studio operation is now working under the original brand name SRT (Sound Recording Technology), thus embracing four decades of reputation, concentrating on mastering all audio formats, including online mastering.
 It is based in Richardson's original and present hometown of Harpenden, Hertfordshire.
 Also working in the business is his son Jack Richardson.

-In September 2015, Richardson featured in a programme broadcast on BBC Radio 4, where he spoke about the early history of SRT's studio in Luton.
+In September 2015, Richardson was featured in a programme broadcast on BBC Radio 4, where he spoke about the early history of SRT's studio in Luton.